-ol or group sponsoring trip:
+School or group sponsoring trip:

-Trip departure date:/ Pick-up location:
+Trip departure date:// Pick-up location:

-Trip re eturn date:/Drop-off location:
+Trip return date:// Drop-off location:

-Contr acted Authorized Carrier:
+Contracted Authorized Carrier:

-Numb er of buses/vehicles contracted:
+Number of buses/vehicles contracted:

-Emer gency Contact person:
+Emergency Contact person:

-All-ho urs phone number :()
+All-hours phone number :()

-R TO THE DAY OF THE TRIP
+PRIOR TO THE DAY OF THE TRIP

-Review the terms of the Letter of Agreement (Printed name & initials)

-Ц File a copy of the itinerary and travel route with your school administration.
+- □ Review the terms of the Letter of Agreement (Printed name & initials) - □ File a copy of the itinerary and travel route with your school administration.

-- OLE ADDIVAL

-CLE ARRIVAL
+VEHICLE ARRIVAL

+Operational

-Operational (Printed name & initials)
+(Printed name & initials)

-Check to make sure that the company whose vehicle(s) arrive is the company that was contracted for this trip.
-If the vehicle(s) is not from that company, ensure that the vehicle(s) is

-from a valid subcontractor of that company and that they are on the district's Authorized
+- Check to make sure that the company whose vehicle(s) arrive is the company that was contracted for this trip.
+If the vehicle(s) is not from that company, ensure that the vehicle(s) is from a valid subcontractor of that company and that they are on the district's Authorized Carrier's List. - Make sure that the proper number of buses and drivers are present, as stipulated in the contract for the trip.

-Carrier's List.

-Make sure that the proper number of buses and drivers are present, as stipulated in the contract

-for the trip.

-·

-VEHIC CLE SAFETY CHECK
+VEHICLE SAFETY CHECK

-Windows/windshield not severely cracked (Printed name & initials)

-Windshield wipers work

-Heating/air conditioning and windshield defogging systems work

-Interior lights work

-Headlights (high beam/low beam) work

-☐ Tail lights/brake lights work

-Horn works Tires in good shape (no damaged or treadless tires and all appear to be preparly inflated)

-Tires in good shape (no damaged or treadless tires and all appear to be properly inflated) No unusual oil/grease leaks (at wheel seals or under the vehicle)

-Fire extinguisher present and in working order

-☐ No air leaks (walk around vehicle and listen for air leaks while driver applies the brakes)

-Copy of the annual safety inspection (either sticker or form) available
+- □ Windows/windshield not severely cracked (Printed name & initials) - □ Windshield wipers work - Heating/air conditioning and windshield defogging systems work - □ Interior lights work - □ Headlights (high beam/low beam) work - □ Tail lights/brake lights work - Horn works - □ Tires in good shape (no damaged or treadless tires and all appear to be properly inflated) - □ No unusual oil/grease leaks (at wheel seals or under the vehicle) - □ Fire extinguisher present and in working order - □ No air leaks (walk around vehicle and listen for air leaks while driver applies the brakes) - Copy of the annual safety inspection (either sticker or form) available

-DRIV ER/VEHICLE INFORMATION
+DRIVER/VEHICLE INFORMATION

-Valid commercial drivers license with a P (passenger) endorsement

-Valid medical certificate (pocket card)

-Driver's record of duty status (log book)

-Copies of the previous seven days' record of duty status for each driver

-Ц Vehicle registration card to ensure that vehicle is authorized to operate in the states of the trip.

-Make sure that the license plate and vehicle identification number matches the number on the

-registration card.
-Vehicle's USDOT annual inspection document, either a sticker or on paper (Note: these

-documents indicate the date of inspection, not the date of expiration and are usually valid for

-only one year.)
+- □ Valid commercial drivers license with a P (passenger) endorsement - □ Valid medical certificate (pocket card) - Driver's record of duty status (log book) - Copies of the previous seven days' record of duty status for each driver - Vehicle registration card to ensure that vehicle is authorized to operate in the states of the trip.
+Make sure that the license plate and vehicle identification number matches the number on the registration card. - Vehicle's USDOT annual inspection document, either a sticker or on paper (Note: these documents indicate the date of inspection, not the date of expiration and are usually valid for only one year.)

-ON T
+ON THE TRIP

-ON II HE TRIP (Printed name & initials)
+(Printed name & initials)

-Take a copy of the letter of agreement on the Trip.
-The emergency contact's name and phone

-number should be on that form.
+□ Take a copy of the letter of agreement on the Trip.
+The emergency contact's name and phone number should be on that form.